Stylized Water 2 documentation

 Seeing as development continues with Stylized Water 3, new features or improvements will not be backported to Stylized Water 2

-Stylized Water 3 will not contain an integration for Dynamic Water Physics 2.
+Stylized Water 3 does not contain an integration for Dynamic Water Physics 2.
 It has consistently been the source of support overhead (people assuming I’m the author, questions about physics, wild goose chases for issues that turn out not to be related to SW and DWP2 not keeping their docs up-to-date with SW2).

 Extensions